Contact:

 Planning, surveying, and quantity determination

 Robust planning determines success.
 This includes establishing the basis, investigations, recording soil and rock parameters, and quantity takeoff based on terrain models.
 Modern surveying methods provide difference models between existing and target states and enable reliable transport and placement concepts.
-For areas where underground obstacles are expected, an alternative method in the workflow is advisable: if massive elements are encountered, work can switch immediately to concrete demolition shear or rock and concrete splitters without losing cycle time.
+For areas where underground obstacles are expected, an alternative method in the workflow is advisable: if massive elements are encountered, work can switch immediately to concrete demolition shears or rock and concrete splitters without losing cycle time.
+Mass-haul optimization, access route planning, and integration of machine guidance reduce idle times and align production with transport capacity.

 Logistics and construction sequence